tempor1s/bktree-rs/README.md

 A simple BKTree written in rust.
 It can be used as a library in your own code or as an API.

+It is designed to allow for easy auto-complete or suggestions based off of a given word and corpus that it was built upon.
+It can be used for incredbily efficient lookup to enhance programs.
+Some use cases of this could be "did you mean" for words or for commands.
+It could also be used for a basic spell-check.

 ## 🚀 Getting Started

 ### API